-The Columbia College Pearce Center Writing Program is pleased to announce the 2017 Serious Young Writers Workshop Series for High School Girls.
-Now in its fourth year, the program has grown to include six sessions spanning three genres: short fiction, poetry, and children’s literature.
+The Columbia College Pearce Center Writing Program is pleased to announce the 2017 Serious Young Writers Workshop Series for High School Girls, now in its fourth year.

 Columbia College offers these workshops to take talented young writers to the next level.
 Through personalized writing instruction, collaborative revision, and time to write each day, students will polish their creative work and learn tricks of the writer’s trade.
 In addition to working closely with seasoned writers, they will meet other published writers during each workshop and hear stories of their writers’ journeys.